 Paralegal Schools in Massachusetts

 The following guide to paralegal schools in Massachusetts provides you with important information about the paralegal schools and programs in the state.
 In addition to general paralegal/legal assistant degrees and programs, some schools may also offer opportunities to learn more about specialty practice areas like intellectual property law and health care law.
-Online paralegal degree programs such as Liberty University’s Bachelor of Science in Paralegal Studies may also be a good match for your interests and career goals.
+Online paralegal degree programs may also be a good match for your interests and career goals.

 - There are 19 colleges and universities that offer a paralegal/legal assistant degree program in Massachusetts.